 (g) DARF is a multiple-employer defined benefit pension plan established by the Georgia General Assembly in 1949 for the purpose of providing retirement benefits to the district attorneys of the state of Georgia.
-DARF is directed by its own Board of Trustees.
-The Boards of Trustees for ERS and DARF entered into a contract for ERS to administer the plan effective July 1, 1995.
+DARF is directed by its own Board of Trustees (DARF Board).
+The ERS Board and DARF Board entered into a contract for ERS to administer the plan effective July 1, 1995.

-As of June 30, 2017, DARF had five retirees and beneficiaries currently receiving benefits and no active members.
+As of June 30, 2018, DARF had four retirees and beneficiaries currently receiving benefits and no active members.
 No new members are allowed into DARF.